IOStreams

 File formats

-Write the same data into a compressed file by adding the .gz extension to the file name:
+Write a string into a compressed file by adding the .gz extension to the file name:

-Compress and encrypt the data into a PGP encrypted file:
+Compress and encrypt the data into a PGP encrypted file, called sample.txt.pgp:

 path.option(:pgp, recipient: "receiver@example.org")